pmcfarland/de-foldinator/README.md

 ![defoldinator](https://user-images.githubusercontent.com/13721267/124361070-204b1d80-dbfb-11eb-9e38-dbc98a59f6e8.png)

 I have added a compiled .exe to make things easier, but obviously don't just trust random strangers on the internet who tell you to run .exes.
-Here is the file has for the .exe that I compiled from .ps1 to .exe using [PS2EXE](https://github.com/MScholtes/PS2EXE).
+Here is the file hash for the .exe that I compiled from .ps1 to .exe using [PS2EXE](https://github.com/MScholtes/PS2EXE).

      SHA256          EDCFECEF5217F3B9E3B5C9589E9EC81283DFD479EB5C343DBFB032DFBFD2E807